awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-model-support-validation.md

   In multi\-fidelity optimization, metrics are continuously emitted from the training containers\.
 A trial that is performing poorly against a selected objective metric is stopped early\.
 A trial that is performing well is allocated more resources\.

   For a list of algorithms that Autopilot supports in HPO mode, see the following **Algorithm support** section\.
-+ **Auto** – Based on your dataset size, Autopilot automatically chooses either ensembling mode or HPO mode\.
++ **Auto** – Autopilot automatically chooses either ensembling mode or HPO mode based on your dataset size\.
 If your dataset is larger than 100 MB, Autopilot chooses HPO\.
 Otherwise, it chooses ensembling mode\.
+Autopilot can fail to read the size of your dataset in the following cases\.
+  + If you enable Virtual Private Cloud \(VPC\) mode, for an AutoML job but the S3 bucket containing the dataset only allows access from the VPC\.
+  + The input [S3DataType](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AutoMLS3DataSource.html#sagemaker-Type-AutoMLS3DataSource-S3DataType) of your dataset is a `ManifestFile`\.
+  + The input [S3Uri](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AutoMLS3DataSource.html#sagemaker-Type-AutoMLS3DataSource-S3Uri) contains more than 1000 items\.

+  If Autopilot is unable to read your dataset size, it defaults to choosing HPO mode\.

 **Note**
 For optimal runtime and performance, use ensemble training mode for datasets that are smaller than 100 MB\.